Complete photovoltaic (PV) energy systems are composed of three subsystems.

 power conditioning components of a PV system.

-Inverter convert the DC electricity generated by the PV array into AC electricity, and charge controllers protect batteries from overcharging and excessive discharge.
+Charge controllers protect batteries from overcharging and excessive discharge.
 Most batteries must be protected from overcharge and excessive discharge, which can cause electrolyte loss and even damage or ruin the battery plates.
 Most charge controllers also have a mechanism that prevents current from flowing from the battery back into the array at night.

 Visit the Energy Saver website for information on residential small solar electric systems.